 Running Black Duck scans on the command line

 Instead of using a JSON file, you can pass all arguments on the command line.
-Here is a command line example for Black Duck::
+Here is a command line example for Black Duck:

 The above example uses the following:

 BRIDGE_BLACKDUCK_TOKEN> environment variable to pass sensitive information such as password or access token to Synopsys Bridge (recommended for security purposes).
 Note that Synopsys Bridge automatically picks up values passed thru these environment variables.